Nonstationary Reinforcement Learning with Linear Function Approximation: Proofs in Section

 since whenever the learner takes a sub-optimal action that differs from the optimal action by one coordinate, it will incur $2\sqrt{\frac{H}{T}}(H-1)$ expected regret.
 Next we take the average over $2^{d-3}$ linear MDP instances to show that on average it incurs $\Omega(d\sqrt{HT})$ regret, thus there exists at least one instance incurring $\Omega(d\sqrt{HT})$ regret.
 Before that, we need to bound the summation of bad events under two close linear MDP instances.
 Denote the vector which is only different from $\bm{v}$ in $i$-th coordinate as $\bm{v}^{\oplus i}$.
 Then we have

-where the inequality is due to Bretagnolle-Huber inequality~\cite{bretagnolle1979estimation}.
+where the inequality is due to Bretagnolle-Huber inequality~\citep{bretagnolle1979estimation}.
 Now we are ready to lower bound the average regret over all linear MDP instances.

-where the first inequality is due to \eqref{eqn:reg_lb_v}, and the third inequality is due to \eqref{eqn:prob_sum_lb}. \end{proof} Based on Thm.~\ref{thm:reg_lb_stationary}, we can derive the minimax dynamic regret for nonstationary linear MDP. \begin{proof}[Proof of Thm.~\ref{thm:reg_lb_b_mu}] We construct the hard instance as follows: We first divide the whole time horizon $T$ into $\lceil \frac{K}{N}\rceil$ intervals, where each interval has $\lceil \frac{K}{N}\rceil$ episodes (the last interval might be shorter if $K$ is not a multiple of $N$).
-For each interval, the linear MDP is fixed and parameterized by a $\bm{v}\in\{\pm\frac{\sqrt{(d-3)}}{\sqrt{N}}\}^{d-3}$ which we define when constructing the hard instances in Thm.~\ref{thm:reg_lb_stationary}.
+where the first inequality is due to \eqref{eqn:reg_lb_v}, and the third inequality is due to \eqref{eqn:prob_sum_lb}. \end{proof} Based on Theorem~\ref{thm:reg_lb_stationary}, we can derive the minimax dynamic regret for nonstationary linear MDP. \begin{proof}[Proof of Theorem~\ref{thm:reg_lb_b_mu}] We construct the hard instance as follows: We first divide the whole time horizon $T$ into $\lceil \frac{K}{N}\rceil$ intervals, where each interval has $\lceil \frac{K}{N}\rceil$ episodes (the last interval might be shorter if $K$ is not a multiple of $N$).
+For each interval, the linear MDP is fixed and parameterized by a $\bm{v}\in\{\pm\frac{\sqrt{(d-3)}}{\sqrt{N}}\}^{d-3}$ which we define when constructing the hard instances in Theorem~\ref{thm:reg_lb_stationary}.
 Note that different intervals are completely decoupled, thus information is not passed across intervals.
-For each interval, it incurs regret at least $\Omega(d\sqrt{H^2N})$ by Thm.~\ref{thm:reg_lb_stationary}.
+For each interval, it incurs regret at least $\Omega(d\sqrt{H^2N})$ by Theorem~\ref{thm:reg_lb_stationary}.
 Thus the total regret is at least

 Intuitively, we would like $N$ to be as small as possible to obtain a tight lower bound.
 However, due to our construction, the total variation for two consecutive blocks is upper-bounded by